 Scanning all of my photos took a long, long time.
 A daunting task, to be sure – there were hundreds and hundreds of prints that needed to be identified and filed.
-It couldn’t be done all at once – a few days here, a few days there.
+It couldn’t be done all at once.

 I started with pictures from college – and I was overwhelmed.
 The years flew by as each photo digitized on my computer, not unlike how life is – in a flash, a moment is gone.
 What mad me sad for my younger self in all those photos was how much prettier I was than I ever believed at the time.